TomasHubelbauer/lyrics/README.md

   (Not everything is supported vendorless, but it is getting better.)
 - Added a macOS Dock context menu with artist, song and token information
 - Made the Spotify web player window wait to show to prevent refresh flashes
+- Removed no longer used stuff now that the app uses the user's Home directory